 First, individuals should participate in short term mission trips prior to committing to mission work.
 The experience of traveling and working overseas will help individuals.
 Chong, Benjamin Kok Siew Gan, & Menkhoff (2022) documented how students gained more from a short term mission trip that provided internship experience.
 Students valued field trips, interviews, and shadowing actual business people more than task oriented work with no exposure to the business or the owners.
 Today’s world is smaller because we have global access via the internet or travel.
 Those that want to travel can go anywhere in the world.
 Similarly, those that prefer to stay within the US can volunteer to help a cause or organization.

-Second, individuals will complete a spiritual gifts assessment to gain insight into how God has gifted them.
+Second, individuals will complete a spiritual gifts assessment to understand how God has gifted them.
 This part of training will help individuals understand where they best fit within a church and missional organization.
-It is important for BAMers to think about how they can use their gifts because they are trained for business, not for missions.
+BAMers need to think about how they can use their gifts because they are trained for business, not for missions.
 In-depth training will help BAMers understand how to use their gifts overseas.
 BAMers will also be equipped to start an Employee Resource Group (ERG) or a community outreach program.
-Likewise, Missionaries will be taught to think about how they can use their gifts on the mission field (e.g., in their job assignment or within their new community).
+Likewise, Missionaries will be taught to think about how to use their gifts on the mission field (e.g., in their job assignment or within their new community).

 Lastly, the Author, who is a Career Coach believes that every Missionary and BAMer should complete a personality assessment.
 Results will help individuals learn about their godly design and whether they should work overseas, run a business, or be in ministry.
 BAMers and mission sending agencies will value this knowledge because it will narrow down the applicant pool, and identify what jobs people are best matched to.